How to Run Electricity to a Shed (DIY Step-by-Step Guide)

 For my specific shed electricity application, I had a local electrician come out and we discussed my specific shed electricity application.

 After some discussion, it was decided that the best way to supply the shed with electricity would be to add a GFCI circuit to the existing electrical panel in my home.
-Electrical cable would then be run through my basement (up along the floor joists) and routed to my home’s exterior – near the shed.
+I would then run electrical cable through my basement (up along the floor joists) and the outside to my home’s exterior – near the shed.

 Obviously, everyone will have a slightly different electrical routing for their specific shed electricity application.
 Therefore, spend some time planning out how your electrical wire will: